AfonsoCFonseca/PuzzleBubble-Game/README.md

 ### Piece ###
 The Piece instance represent each individual piece drawn in the map.
 Also makes the movement animation between aiming lines when the player shoots it, calculating the speed of the ball movement and giving the necessary margin for the bounce with the walls

+### Grid ###
+The Grid is a singleton class created for managing all the pieces besides the player piece.
+It has an 2 dimensions array of Piece representing the group of pieces displayed on the map, where the x changes depending on the y position, creating a proper map pattern.
+The creation is made by a randomizer of ints to pick a color when instantiating.

 ---------------------------------------------------------------
 # Development
 Started the development by investigating how Phaser handles aiming.
 Since raycasting isn't an option of native Phaser, I decided to implement it via Phaser.Geom, a light way of managing lines as aim lines with rectangles as walls and the related intersections between them.
 This way, was possible to calculate both points of each aim line from drawing lines and calculate hard angle options with a lot of aim lines.